learning-zone/sql-basics/README.md

 ANSWER: c) Create table Customer (Cust-name, Cust_address) As Select emp_name, emp_address from Employee where 1=2;

-#### Which of the following tasks cannot be performed when using Alter Table clause?
+## Q. Which of the following tasks cannot be performed when using Alter Table clause?

 A) Change the name of the table
 B) Change the name of the column